-70)74)\Auditors, in the absence of criteria developed by the entity in question or from other sources, may themselves develop suitable criteria.
-The auditor needs to keep in mind that the legitimacy of criteria developed by the auditors depend on how reasonable and convincing users of the audit report consider them to be.

-71)75) As regards Public Procurement in emergencies, and considering the change in circumstances, the following performance criteria may be considered:
+- 73) Auditors, in the absence of criteria developed by the entity in question or from other sources, may themselves develop suitable criteria.
+The auditor needs to keep in mind that the legitimacy of criteria developed by the auditors depend on how reasonable and convincing users of the audit report consider them to be. - 74) With regard to public procurement in emergencies, and considering the change in circumstances, the following performance criteria may be considered: - a.

-- a.
 The assessment of a supply chain stability, in particular in healthcare and inventory management systems; - b.
 The balance amongst the promptness of supplies, price and transparency; - c.
-More rigid requirements to good standing of suppliers (even if considered as excessive in a normal situation they may become justified in order to offset their risks of bankruptcy and termination of contracts). - ♦ Audit Risk may relate to the very technical nature of some of its aspects.
-For instance:
+More rigid requirements to good standing of suppliers (even if considered as excessive in a normal situation they may become justified in order to offset their risks of bankruptcy and termination of contracts).